boegel/easybuild-wiki/Conference-call-notes-20131105.md

 ##### Current status of 'toolchain soup'

- * Q (Ward): _You want to build something with a certain compiler but first you need to update several deps to the correct toolchain version, create new easyconfigs because they only exists for gcc and not ictce (or vice versa), ...
+ * question by Ward: _You want to build something with a certain compiler but first you need to update several deps to the correct toolchain version, create new easyconfigs because they only exists for gcc and not ictce (or vice versa), ...
 Is this something the v2.0 format will solve?_
  * `--try-toolchain --robot` doesn't work as expected yet (see [framework#474](https://github.com/hpcugent/easybuild-framework/issues/474))
   * so, currently requires 'manual' work
    * module for new toolchain and toolchain elements need to be provided first